Dharmendrastm/Cybersecurity_common_questions/README.md

 # **WHITE BOX PENETRATION TESTING
 In this white box penetration testing, it is noramlly considered as a simulationn of an attack by an internal source.
 It is also known as structural, glass box, and open box testing.

---White box Penetration testing examines the code coverage and does data flow testing, path testing, loop testing, etc.
+White box Penetration testing examines the code coverage and does data flow testing, path testing, loop testing, etc.

 # **GREY BOX PENETRATION TEESTING

 In this grey box testing a tester usuallyprovides partial or limited information about the internal details of the program of a system.

+---